jacekkamanek/terraform-begginer-bootcamp-2023/README.md

 ## Project_Root

+Project_Root
+|
-- [ ] variables.tf - stores the structure of input variables
+|-- [ ] variables.tf - stores the structure of input variables
+|
-- [ ] main.tf - everything else
+|-- [ ] main.tf - everything else
+|
-- [ ] providers.tf - defined required providers and their config
+|-- [ ] providers.tf - defined required providers and their config
+|
-- [ ] outputs.tf - stores our outputs
+|-- [ ] outputs.tf - stores our outputs
+|
-- [ ] terraform.tfvars - data of variables we want to load into our terraform project
+|-- [ ] terraform.tfvars - data of variables we want to load into our terraform project
+|
-- [ ] README.md - required for root modules
+|-- [ ] README.md - required for root modules

+## Terraform Cloud variables

+1. Enviroment variables = setting in bash terminal eg. AWS credentials.

+2. Terraform Variables = those we set in tfvars file.

+## Terraform.tfvars

+This is the default file to load in tf variables in bulk.